 This course is designed to teach students the writing process and use of a word processor in writing instruction.
 Students will evaluate and use other software for teaching writing.
 Prerequisite: EME 1920 or prior experience with microcomputers in education.
-Recommend having computer tools for the teacher.
+Prerequisite: CGS 1931F, Computer Tools for the Teacher.
 CGS 1931I